mgax/opslib/docs/tutorial/layout.rst

     1 changed
     <class 'opslib.places.Command'>: 1

-Lines 1 and 3 show us which thing is being deployed.
+Lines 1 and 3 show us which component is being deployed.
 Line 2 is the command's output.
 The last two lines are a summary of what happened.

 Continue to :doc:`local`.